JWalk9000/hyprsnipper/README.md

 - `full.svg` - Full display mode
 - `alldisplays.svg` - All displays mode

-**Note**: Currently, HyprSnipper applies theme colors to ALL SVG icons, regardless of their original design.
+**Note**: HyprSnipper applies theme colors to ALL SVG icons, regardless of their original design.
 This works best with **monochrome icons** (simple single-color designs).
-Colorful, multi-color icons will have all their colors replaced with the theme's `icon_color`.
-Support for preserving colorful icon designs is planned for future versions if there is enough interest.
+Colorful, multi-color SVG icons will have all their colors replaced with the theme's `icon_color`.
+Support for preserving colorful icon designs may be supported in future versions if there is enough interest.
+Currently if you desire static color or multicolor icons then PNGs are the way to go.

 ### Pywal Integration